OpenTermsArchive/engine/scripts/renamer/README.md

 ## Usage

-You can use it in your others scripts like this:
+You can use it in your other scripts like this:

 ```
 await renamer.loadRules();